TianqiCS/AIChatLib-Fabric/README.md

 - Note, a longer prompt/message/chat history will result in a longer response time and **higher API token usage**.

 ## Configuration
-Edit the `config.yml` file located in the `config` directory of your Minecraft folder to customize the mod settings.
-Available settings include:
-- `maxChatHistorySize`: The maximum number of messages retained in chat history.
-- `voiceChatHotkey`: The keybinding for activating voice chat.

 ## Dependencies
 - Minecraft 1.20.2